5 Surprising Items That Will Clog Your Bathroom Sink

 Facial masks clean and open up pores, but they are a nightmare for bathroom sinks.
 Anything that feels like clay or mud builds up inside the drain.
-This problem grows worse when the facial mask is designed to harden after applying.
+This problem grows worse when the facial mask is designed to harden after application.

 Do yourself a favor and line the bathroom sink with a cloth towel when using creams and rejuvenating masks.
 This cloth will catch any loose particles when you rinse your face.